kskalvar/aws-eks-pipeline-quickstart/README.md

 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.
 ```
 NOTE:  There is a script in /home/ec2-user/aws-eks-pipeline-quickstart/scripts called "configure-aws-auth-pipeline".
-       You may run this script to automate adding a rolearn in .kube/aws-auth-cm.yaml for the pipeline.
+       You may run this script to automate adding a rolearn to .kube/aws-auth-cm.yaml for the pipeline.
        This script uses the naming convention I specified in this HOW-TO.
 So if you didn't use the naming convention
        it won't work.
 If you do use the script then all you need to do is continue to the "Test CI/CD Pipeline" step.